matheusserrao/simple-example-autocomplete-JS/README.md

-# simple-example-autocomplete-JS
-simple example autocomplete using Javascript
+# Simple example autocomplete using Javascript